theho/pyho/README.rst

      :alt: Updates

 PyHo does everything!
-PyHo is a library of rresuable methods.
+PyHo is a library of reusable methods.

 * Free software: MIT license